markphilipb/newsela_assignment/README.md

 ## About
 The solution I wrote will print out the top k most frequent words for both poor and well performed questions.
 The solution will take 3 arguments: two percents (`poor_percent` and `good_percent`) and a number `k`.
-Questions with `percent_correct` lower than or equal to `poor_percent` is considered poor and questions with `percent_correct` greather than `good_percent` is considered well performed.
+Questions with `percent_correct` lower than or equal to `poor_percent` is considered poor and questions with `percent_correct` greater than `good_percent` is considered well performed.
 The solution also has the ability to exclude any irrelevant words as well as include any special words/phrases.

 ## Running the code
 *Note: These instructions were performed on a Mac and assuming the user has python installed.
 Performing the instructions on Windows should be similar*